ulfschneider/afova/README.md

 `data-required`
 : A value of a field that is required due to the `required` attribute is missing

-Assigning your custom violation messages is a good way to have internationalized messages.
+Assigning your constraint violation messages is a good way to have internationalized messages.
 In case you do not use your own messages, afova will apply German and English default validation messages, according to the web browsers locale setting.

 ## Collecting messages for the form

-All constraint violation messages of the entire form can be collected and listed together inside of a form message contgainer.
+All constraint violation messages of the entire form can be collected and listed together inside of a form message container.
 The form message container must be inside of the validated form and is described to afova by assigning the CSS class `afova-form-message-container`.
 E.g., when the starting form looks like:

 ```html
 <form>

     <ul class="afova-form-message-container"></ul>

     <input type="submit" value="Submit the form" />
     <input type="reset" value="Reset the form" />
     <label